vfarah-if/ReviteExercise/README.md

     ![Jest Test](docs/assets/jest-test.png)

+  # React JS Full Course 2024

+  Go through full video doing some of the work usig this template and taking in some of the cool bits - https://www.youtube.com/watch?v=lAFbKzO-fss

   ## Final Thoughts

   This guide provides a comprehensive setup for initializing a Vite TypeScript project with optional ESLint and Prettier configurations.
 Vite's speed and simplicity, combined with TypeScript's type safety, offer an excellent development experience.